-Ten years after the last Trabant was made, the car enjoys cult status in Germany and is the subject of numerous enthusiast clubs and gatherings, mainly in the East.
-Eventually, and unless it's given special status as a classic, its emissions will force it off the road.
+Long after the last Trabant was made, the car enjoys cult status in Germany and is the subject of numerous enthusiast clubs and gatherings, mainly in the East.
+Eventually, and unless it's given special status as a classic, its emissions could force it off the road.
 Oil-burning two-stroke engines are no longer in fashion like they were in the 1950s and reducing the fuel to oil ratio to 50:1 isn't quite the achievement it was in the 1960s.
 One thing that can be said for the Trabi even today: Coming off a red light its ultra-light build allows for impressive pick-up that will leave most heavier and faster vehicles looking at your tail lights.

 Compiled using information from several German Trabant owner clubs